Younes-sakhnou/alx-system_engineering-devops/0x00-shell_basics/README.md

 script that moves all files beginning with an uppercase letter.
 Task 16.
  script that deletes all files in the current working directory that end with the character ~.
+Task 17.
+script that create multiple directories in a single command.